merlinmann/wisdom/wisdom.md

 - The people most obsessed with the (supposed) hypocrisy of strangers are often the people who most dread strangers uncovering *their own* hypocrisy.
 This makes many of these people a little insufferable and not very fun to hang out with.
 - Related: There are numerous things in life worse and more damaging than hypocrisy.
 Including the implicit belief that eventually changing to become a little less of a jerk must be excoriated for its rank "hypocrisy."
 - Before deciding that you have solved a problem, it's useful to ask yourself whether you understand what *caused* the problem—as well as knowing precisely how your specific choice of solution has "fixed" it.
 If you mostly just kept trying various random things until something seemed to improve, you just got lucky.
 Which is different.
-- Whenever you acquire anything that has a manual, Google for a PDF of it, then stick it in a folder on your cloud service of choice.
+- Whenever you acquire anything that has a manual, Google for a PDF of it, then drop it in a folder on your cloud service of choice.
 - It's mostly to young people's credit and benefit that they rarely realize that youth and its advantages are anomalous.
 Youth is all you have ever known in life until you reach an age when you are no longer young.
 At which point, you are likely to develop a strong hunch that your own youth was absolutely an anomaly.
 - Unless you are cannily identifying a specific logical fallacy, the question has likely been *raised*.
 Not begged.
 - Consider using less corn starch than the recipe demands.